kangyu-california/PersistentWindows/README.md

 - PersistentWindows periodically checks the github home page for software version upgrade, which can be disabled in menu

 ## Known Issues
-- **Windows OS (or other apps) may revert window position that PersistentWindows has restored due to lack of coordination.
-The conflict can be resolved by adding delay to restore via command line argument such as "-delay_auto_restore 5" when launching PersistentWindows.exe**
- - **A computer reboot triggered by Windows Update may cause the PersistentWindows icon to disappear.
-The issue can be fixed by adding delay to app startup via command line argument such as "-delay_start 10" when running PersistentWindows.exe**
+- **Multiple invocations of "Restore windows from disk" might be needed in order to recover all missing windows after system startup.**
-- **PersistentWindows can get stuck in a "busy" state (with a red icon in the System Tray) during a restore if one of the windows becomes unresponsive.
+- PersistentWindows can get stuck in a "busy" state (with a red icon in the System Tray) during a restore if one of the windows becomes unresponsive.
 You may find out the culprit window in Task Manager using "Analyze wait chain".
-The unresponsive app might need an immediate hot-upgrade, or need to be killed to let PersistentWindows proceed**
+The unresponsive app might need an immediate hot-upgrade, or need to be killed to let PersistentWindows proceed

   <img src="https://user-images.githubusercontent.com/59128756/184041561-5389f540-c61a-4ee7-90ff-f9f725ba3682.png" alt="image" width="500"/>
   <img src="https://user-images.githubusercontent.com/59128756/187988981-b2564618-2724-4e1e-a718-cd0786a4251e.png" alt="wait chain" width="500"/>

-- **Some Windows built-in apps (such as Sticky Notes) cannot be easily launched when restoring from disk.
-The user needs to manually launch them**
+- Some Windows built-in apps (such as Sticky Notes) cannot be easily launched when restoring from disk.
+The user needs to manually launch them

 ## Tips To Digest Before Reporting A Bug
 - The window z-order can be restored in addition to the two-dimentional layout.
 This feature is enabled for snapshot restore only.